Chloroquine and/or Proguanil

-This page provides information on the following medications:
+This page provides information on the following medication:

 Antimalarial tablets must always be used alongside mosquito bite prevention.
 These two measures together give you the best protection from malaria.
 However, rarely infection from malaria can still occur.